awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **Known issues**
 + When you create a kerberized cluster with Livy installed, Livy fails with an error that simple authentication is not enabled\.
 Rebooting the Livy server resolves the issue\.
 As a workaround, add a step during cluster creation that runs `sudo restart livy-server` on the master node\.
-+ If you use a customAmazon Linux AMI based on anAmazon Linux AMI with a creation date of 2018\-08\-11, the Oozie server fails to start\.
-If you use Oozie, create a custom AMI based on anAmazon Linux AMI ID with a different creation date\.
-You can use the following AWS CLI command to return a list of Image IDs for all HVMAmazon Linux AMIs with a 2018\.03 version, along with the release date, so that you can choose an appropriateAmazon Linux AMI as your base\.
-Replace MyRegion with your region identifier, such as us\-west\-2\.
++ If you use a custom Amazon Linux AMI based on an Amazon Linux AMI with a creation date of 2018\-08\-11, the Oozie server fails to start\.
+If you use Oozie, create a custom AMI based on an Amazon Linux AMI ID with a different creation date\.
+You can use the following AWS CLI command to return a list of Image IDs for all HVM Amazon Linux AMIs with a 2018\.03 version, along with the release date, so that you can choose an appropriate Amazon Linux AMI as your base\.
+Replace MyRegion with your Region identifier, such as us\-west\-2\.

   ```
   aws ec2 --region MyRegion describe-images --owner amazon --query 'Images[?Name!=`null`]|[?starts_with(Name, `amzn-ami-hvm-2018.03`) == `true`].[CreationDate,ImageId,Name]' --output text | sort -rk1